NUDelta/affinder/README.md

 # affinder

+An visual-programming environment for defining concepts of situations that afford activities using context-features.

+Try the web demo [here](https://affinder.herokuapp.com)

 ## An Example Concept Expression that Affinder helps developers construct

 Desired Concept to Express: "Open space for play", maybe such as place to toss a frisbee.